qiboteam/qibo/examples/bell-variational/README.md

 ![circuit](images/circuit.png)

-Ideally, the circuit should prepare a maximally entangled state and set up a direction of measurement of 45 (225) in degrees.
+Ideally, the circuit should prepare a maximally entangled state, by setting the first rotation parameter to, for example, 90 degrees, and choosing a measurement direction of 45 (225) in degrees.

 ### Aim of the example